harryworld/cuhk-iot-workshop/first_site/README.md

-# First Site
+# First Step

 #### Purpose:

-Be exposed to basic HTML, CSS and deployment.
-You will be downloading a site template and modify it ...
+Be prepared to your working environment.

 #### Goals:

-At the end of this exercise, you will have a personal site you can share with friends.
+At the end of this exercise, you will have setup the tools necessary for development.

-* First glance of HTML
-* CSS

 #### Resources: